underwriteyourlife/officialsite/_posts/2017-10-10-RoastedSeasonedPotatoes.md

 <h2> Step 3 </h2>

 Go ahead and pop the potatoes into the preheated oven for about 40 minutes, or until the kitchen smells super good and you can poke the potato with a fork and it feels completely soft.
-I usually underbake mine because I know that I am going to add it in with a meal prep dish that will be re-heated later, however, that is completely up to you!
+I usually under-bake mine because I know that I am going to add it in with a meal prep dish that will be re-heated later, however, that is completely up to you!

 <figure class="half">
 	<img src="{{ site.url }}/images/Meal Prep/Week 5/RoastedPotatoes/Roasted Potatoes in Oven.jpg">